Mildred Butler Engdahl, 1897-1987

 who became the ruler of a duchy when only 12 and by her early 20s had married two French kings,

 it will be of interest to girls today.
-Actress in Spite of Herself and Ward of the
+Actress in Spite of Herself, Rapier for Revenge and

-Sun King are now also available in ebook form.
+Katherine of Valois are now also available in e-book form.

 Mildred Allen Butler was born in 1897 in New England, where she spent

 her childhood.
 During her teen years her family lived in St. Louis,